Boulder sales, use tax collections rise

-For the year to date, construction use tax collection through the end of May was up by 104.4 percent compared with the same period in 2011.
-If Boulder Junction, a development planned on the northwest corner of 30th Street and Pearl Parkway, were excluded, construction use tax would be up by 41.7 percent.
-Boulder Junction is expected to include a hotel, stores, an underground bus station and a parking garage.
+Construction use-tax collection for the year through the end of December was up 7.46 percent, compared with the same period in 2011.
+If Boulder Junction, a development planned on the northwest corner of 30th Street and Pearl Parkway, were excluded, construction use tax would be down by 8.24 percent, the report said.
+Boulder Junction is slated to include a hotel, stores, housing, an underground bus station and a parking garage.

 More breaking news...